-I was sitting at Third Space Brewing with my coworkers about a month ago when I received the dreaded news via a text from my mom: I had been summoned for jury duty.
-My first thought was something along the lines of “No, no, no, no, no!”
-I had already made a conscious plan to look good at my new job and not take any days off this summer, not to mention that I always prefer to get paid when given the option.
-I read through the summons and tried to find a loophole, a way out, and in failing to do so gave a second thought to the summons – one that considered all the positives about committing a week of my time to serving my country – that made me think “Yes, yes, yes!”
+I was sitting at a restaurant with my coworkers about a month ago when I received the dreaded news via text from my mom: I had been summoned for jury duty.
+My first thought was something along the lines of “oh, no.” I had already made a conscious plan not to take any days off of work this summer, not to mention that I always prefer to get paid a livable wage when given the option.
+I read through the summons and tried to find a loophole, a way out, and in failing to do so gave a second thought to this obligation – one that considered all the positives about committing a week of my time to serving my country – that instead made me think “heck yes!”

 Here are a few of the perks I came up with:

 - The Ozaukee County Justice Center is in Port Washington, which is one of my favorite cities to visit.
 During the lunch break, I could drive down to the harbor to eat, sight-see, and take pictures to my heart’s content.

 - I would get to take a break from staring at the computer screen 8 hours per day and do a job that required social interaction and analytical conversation.

 - While voting is important, it is a more passive action and doesn’t inherently require a serious time commitment, while jury duty required me to actively participate in the American judiciary.

 Thankfully for many who live in less-populated counties, being on-call for a week of jury duty rarely means you will end up having to serve the entire time.
 I was only required to show up on Thursday, and I think that one full day of committed service was just the right amount of time for my first jury duty experience.
 While we were given permission by the judge to discuss the case we oversaw after the verdict was delivered, I’ll spare those details for the sake of focusing on what I took away from my experience instead.